samueltobler/behavdata/README.md

 #### Correlation Analyses
 -   `correlation_table`: to calculate all pairwise correlations of a big data set and directly obtain a CSV table
+-   `single_correlation_table`: to calculate pairwise correlations of a single vector with many others and directly obtain a CSV table

 #### Effect Size Analyses